WCByrne/CBToolkit/README.md

 ````

+<h1>CBTextField</h1>

+Nothing to special here except great looking text fields.

+* `hideCaret` : Hide the text caret while editing
+* `textInset`: Inset the text to add padding
+* `placeholderColor`: The color of the placeholder text
+* `bottomBorder`: Draw a border on the bottom of the textField instead of the normal layer border using the borderWidth and borderColor.

+* `cornerRadius` : Round the corners of the view to whatever radius you wish
+* `borderWidth`: Well, set the width of the border
+* `borderColor`: And the color of the border

 <h1>CBTextView</h1>

 A very easy to use UITextView subclass that works like the Messages app.
 As text changes the height adjusts to fit the text.
 Your project should use autoLayout.